Introducing powerful shortcut keys in Visual Studio Code

 table of contents

-- 1 Jump cursor to corresponding parenthesis
+- 1 Jump the cursor to the matching parenthesis

-- 2 Code folding at cursor position
+- 2 Chord folding at cursor position

 - 4 Expand all collapsed code folds

-- 6 Delete an entire line
+- 6 Delete the entire line

-- 8 Move to beginning/end of file
+- 8 Move to the beginning/end of the file

-- 9 Switching editor tabs
+- 9 Switching Editor Tabs

 - 10 Comment out / Uncomment